 Metal awnings may be ordered but are best sourced locally and installed by your contractor to ensure proper drainage and stability.
 The color of a metal awning will vary based on your environment and manufacturer of the product your contractor recommends.
 In direct sunlight a bronze metal may look brown with a hint of charcoal, whereas later in the day or a shaded area, the metal may look almost black.
 To achieve the look in your design, ask your contractor for samples of similar colors.
 Observe at different times of the day and in different areas before making your selection.

 Before you do any work yourself, reach out to a painter that specializes in stucco.
-He/she will guide you in the right direction.
+They will guide you in the right direction.
 Often stucco needs to be repaired or prepped before any painting can begin.
 Due to the texture, paint colors on stucco may vary.
 Always test before applying.
 Always refer to an expert for best results.

 Wood Porch Ceilings / Soffits